databio/bbconf/tests/README.md

-# How to setup the test environment
+# How to set up the test environment

 # before running the tests, make sure you have the following installed: